RiceRiceBaby/ADOCRUD/README.md

 }
 ```
 <br />
 \#2.
-Spelling and letter casing must be the same between C# object property and the corresponding sql column the property maps to must be exact.<br />
+Spelling and letter casing between C# property and the corresponding sql column the property maps to must be exactly the same.<br />
 <i>Example that works: SQL Column: ProductId, C# Property: public int ProductId { get; set; }<br />

 Example that does not work: SQL Column: product_id, C# Property: public int ProductId { get; set; }</i>